How to Spend 2 Days in Tucson, AZ (Weekend Itinerary + Map)

 Where to Stay in Tucson

-If you are looking for accommodation for your Tucson trip, the following hotels are our top recommendations for your trip!
+If you are looking for accommodation for your Tucson trip, the following places are my top recommendations:

 Tucson Itinerary Overview